GCOM7140/group-project/README.md

 collaboratively to design, create, and deliver a client-ready document.

-There is no one "right" way to organize the main body of the report; however, you should think carefully about what your audience (in this case, Robin Wynn Goldstein) already knows and prioritize discussing original analysis that you conducted over general statements about C'ville Meals, for example.
+There is no one "right" way to organize the main body of the report; however, you should think carefully about what your audience (in this case, the social media team of a major automaker) already knows and prioritize discussing original analysis that you conducted over general statements about the automotive industry, for example.

-After reading your report, we will use the following guidelines to assess your work and provide you with developmental feedback.
+After reading your report, I will use the following guidelines to assess your work and provide you with developmental feedback.
 Internalizing these guidelines will help you develop a report worthy of an exemplary grade.

 ### Decision-Making Principles (15%)
-* Cogent reasoning explains why the Instagram campaign you are recommending is likely to succeed.
+* Cogent reasoning explains why the set of tweets you are recommending is likely to succeed.
-* Long-term, detrimental implications of not implementing your Instagram campaign for C'ville Meals are argued concretely.
+* Long-term, detrimental implications of not implementing your recommendation are argued concretely.
-* The proposed course of action is very well reasoned.
 * Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
-* The recommended Instagram campaign stems from analytical results, which provides legitimacy to it.
+* Analytical results provide legitimacy to the recommendation.

 ### Data (15%)
 * The [provenance][Polich and Whitenack 2017] and definitions of the data and